 Situated between Orlando and Tampa in Lake Wales lies a special place that's always worth the drive: Bok Tower Gardens.
-The iconic 205-foot Singing Tower, winding paths lined with flowers and lush greenery, secret hideaways, Mediterranean estate, and the cute on-site café combine to make Bok Tower Gardens the perfect destination for a date day trip.
+The iconic 205-foot Singing Tower, winding paths lined with flowers and lush greenery, secret hideaways, Mediterranean estate, and the cute on-site café combine to make Bok Tower Gardens the perfect destination for an easy day trip from Orlando.

-Not surprisingly, it was recently named one of the most beautiful gardens in America by Good Plant Care.
-Set upon 50 acres, the gardens were founded by Edward W. Bok and designed by famed landscape architect Frederick Law Olmsted, Jr., who designed Central Park as well as the Biltmore.
+Founded by Edward W. Bok and designed by famed landscape architect Frederick Law Olmsted, Jr., who designed Central Park as well as the Biltmore, this 50 acre oasis is breathtaking.

 Walking Paths